jessepav/lacygoill-wiki-backup/bug/vim.md

 This is neat, and maybe it should be documented.
-If a  legacy function  contains syntax/type errors,  and was  invoked frequently (e.g. `InsertCharPre` autocmd),  the same  errors were raised  repeatedly.
+If a  legacy function  contains syntax/type errors,  and was  invoked frequently (e.g. `InsertCharPre`  autocmd), the  same errors  were given  repeatedly.
 This shoud not happen with a `:def` function.

 But note that this is limited to an error which is found at compile time; not at